Rio bets it can become Brazil's Silicon Beach

 In addition to its encouraging market conditions, Rio graduates many of Brazil's top engineers.
 It hosts 22 business incubators and accelerators and has increasingly become the Brazilian destination of choice for private equity firms.

-Brazil's second-largest city has a population of 6.5 million and is also home to state development bank BNDES and the oil and gas industry, including national oil company Petrobras.
-It hosts research and development centers for General Electric, Halliburton, Baker Hughes and Schlumberger.
-And Cisco Systems Inc plans to open an innovation center in Rio.
+Brazil's second-largest city has a population of 6.5 million and is also home to state development bank BNDES and the oil and gas industry, including national oil company Petrobras (PETR4.SA).
+It hosts research and development centres for General Electric (GE.N), Halliburton (HAL.N), Baker Hughes (BHI.N) and Schlumberger (SLB.N).
+And Cisco Systems Inc (CSCO.O) plans to open an innovation centre in Rio.

 "Rio definitely has the ability to be a tech hub," said Robert Chefitz, managing partner at Egis Capital Partners, a private equity firm in New York.
 "The technical infrastructure that supports Petrobras, or BNDES, provides the backbone for emerging businesses."